kinderp/3183/README.md

 ### FormView

-FOrmView is like a web form, it renders your data in rows one item at time.
+FormView is like a web form, it renders your data in rows one item at time.
-If you don't need any complicated layout (otherwise you should take a look at `TableView`) and you just want to write some rows of text applying some style `FormView` can help you.
+If you don't need any complicated layout (otherwise you should take a look at `TableView`) and you just want to write some rows of text applying some style maybe `FormView` could help you.

 Below a code example on how to use a `FormView.

-Even in this view we have: `self.model`, `self.fields` attribute.
+Even in this case we have: `self.model`, `self.fields` attributes.
 Those ones have the same meaning and behaviour as usal (as explained in previous sections) but you should take attention to `self.style`;
-it defines text style for your text rows.
+it defines rendering style for your text rows.

 ```python